GibsonLab-GT/eCROP-seq/README.md

 **gRNA Design:**

-This code has been modified from original work created by author's (Yidan Pan, Ruoyu Tian and Ciaran Lee) in initial eCROP-seq analysis ([DOI: 10.1093/biomethods/bpaa008](https://pubmed.ncbi.nlm.nih.gov/32665975/)).
+This code has been modified from original work (https://github.com/pdpdpd/eCROP-kit) created by author's (Yidan Pan, and in collaboration with Ruoyu Tian and Ciaran Lee) in initial eCROP-seq analysis ([DOI: 10.1093/biomethods/bpaa008](https://pubmed.ncbi.nlm.nih.gov/32665975/)).
 Modifications were made to fit our study design.

 1) gRNA_assessment_hg19.py and gRNA_assessment_hg38.py